 - YUNG’s Better Mineshafts

 - Apotheosis – important note: this has been mostly disabled.
-It’s just there for the spawner stuff.
+It’s just there for the spawner stuff, and even then most mobs are disabled for spawner configuration.

 - The Conjurer – find a theater in the wild